Five big risks after Trump's Syria strike

 Overreach

 The strikes may get support from key Western players, Turkey and aligned regional powers.
-Unity from these key players is something we've rarely seen in this six-year old war.
+Unity and enthusiasm from these key players is something we've rarely seen in this six-year old war.

 A big risk here is overreach: that the US, UK, France, Turkey (all experiencing deep domestic political turmoil) and allies believe a moment has appeared in which this sore on the global conscience can be finally fixed, making them all feel better.
 It can't.
 59 Tomahawks won't change much